Toucaan/toucaan.docs/docs/core-concepts/space.md

 # 3. The Design Space

-Intrinsic Approach to design is very different from the responsive one.
+Intrinsic Approach to design is very different from a responsive one.

-By definition, intrinsic implies interfaces that "belong to" a device.
-Interfaces that are **contextually relevant** for the medium they are built for.
-Intrinsic Design is a design philosophy to drive home an optimum experience that use the _intrinsic qualities_ of a device like its physical size, orientation, pointer-driven or not, and other accessibility constraints or considerations.
+By definition, intrinsic implies designing interfaces that "belong to" a device.
+Meaning, interfaces that are **contextually relevant** for the medium they are built for.
+Intrinsic Design is more of a design philosophy that aims to drive an optimum experience on a medium using the _intrinsic qualities_ of the device.
+Qualities like the physical size, orientation, pointer-driven or not, and other accessibility constraints and considerations.

 Build UX/UI befitting user's personal choice of hardware and its underlying capability.